dofcl/duckstar/README.md

 ## DuckStar Vue.js Application with AWS Amplify

-This repository provides a starter template for creating applications using Vue.js and AWS Amplify, emphasizing easy setup for authentication, API, and database capabilities.
+This repository provides the DuckStar FrontEnd applications using Vue.js and AWS Amplify.

 ## Overview